ShadowTemplate/OPPY/README.md

 animes; we have played soft air together and so on.

-Beside reuniting all the types of nerds under a common flag we have also tried to share our passions with not-yet-nerd people, involving them in different events and parties.
+Beside reuniting all the types of nerds under a common flag we have also tried to share our passions with not-yet-nerds, involving them in different events and parties.

 Coordinating this club has been unexpectedly hard and extraordinarily funny,